The Long Riders: Cast

 The Long Riders stars four sets of actor brothers as the real-life sets of brothers:

 It also features an uncredited appearance by Ever Carradine, daughter of Robert Carradine and niece to David and Keith Carradine.
 Additionally James Keach's son, Kalen Keach, is cast as Jesse's son Jesse E. James.

 Theatre origins

 Brothers

 In 1971 James and Stacy Keach played the Wright brothers in a television film called The Wright Brothers (1971).
 This gave James the idea they should portray Jesse and Frank James in a film together.
 James started off by conceiving a play about the James brothers, Brothers, which Stacy financed and produced.
-Brothers was a folk opera; the script was credited to Barry Litvak as writer.
+Brothers is a folk opera; the script was credited to Barry Litvak.
 Christopher Allport provided the music.
 James Keach played Jesse and Marion Killinger played Frank.
 It was produced by the Edmund Bananas Ensemble.

 They staged it at the Bucks County Playhouse and then toured it through schools in New Jersey.